carpentries/instructor-training/06-memory.md

 In 2006,
-Kirschner, Sweller, and Clark published a paper titled "[Why Minimal Guidance During Instruction Does Not Work: An Analysis of the Failure of Constructivist, Discovery, Problem-Based, Experiential, and Inquiry-Based Teaching][kitschner-paper]".
+Kirschner, Sweller, and Clark published a paper titled "[Why Minimal Guidance During Instruction Does Not Work: An Analysis of the Failure of Constructivist, Discovery, Problem-Based, Experiential, and Inquiry-Based Teaching][kirschner-paper]".
 In the abstract, they say:

 > Although unguided or minimally guided instructional approaches